Who Invented The Camera? The Complete Truth

 Mid 19th Century

-Soon after the daguerreotype camera came into the market, many companies started developing improved variations.
+Soon after the daguerreotype camera came onto the market, many companies began developing improved variations.
 For example, in 1841, Charles Chevalier utilized a half-sized plate to build a two-box camera.
-This increased the portability and brought down the exposures times to three minutes.
+This increased portability and reduced exposure times to 3 minutes.

 By 1851, Americans were using three forms of cameras: the Lewis-type camera, the Boston box, and the chamfered-box camera.

-In the next three decades, more sensitive and superior quality imaging materials became available, which enabled camera devices to feature mechanical shutter mechanisms and capture images in seconds rather than in minutes.
+Over the next three decades, more sensitive and higher-quality imaging materials were developed, allowing cameras to use mechanical shutters and capture photos in seconds instead of minutes.

 Read: 11 Thomas Edison Inventions That Everyone Should Know

-George Eastman was the pioneer of popular photography and motion pictures film.
+George Eastman was the pioneer of popular photography and motion picture film.
 In 1885, he began manufacturing roll film, a form of spool-wound photographic film protected from white light exposure by a paper backing.
-Roll film played a crucial role in the invention of motion pictures film stock in 1888.
+Roll film played a crucial role in the invention of motion picture film stock in 1888.

 The original Kodak camera with the case, felt lens plug, and manual | Wikimedia

-Eastman’s first camera, named Kodak, went for sale in 1888.
-It was a low-price box camera featuring a single shutter speed and fixed focus lens.
-Since the camera included enough film for up to one hundred exposures, it attracted a lot of customers.
+Eastman’s first camera, named Kodak, went on sale in 1888.
+It was a low-priced box camera with a single shutter speed and a fixed-focus lens.
+Since the camera included enough film for up to 100 exposures, it attracted many customers.

 Once the roll was finished, customers were required to send it back to The Eastman Kodak Company for processing and reloading.
 Within a decade, the company had expanded its lineup to different models, including folding and box cameras.